Yarichin Bitch Club

 Yarichin Bitch Club (ヤリチン☆ビッチ部, Yarichin Bitchi-bu) is a Japanese web manga series written and illustrated by Ogeretsu Tanaka.
 Yarichin Bitch Club has been self-published on Pixiv since 2012, and in 2016 it received a print publication by Gentosha.

 In 2018, the webcomic also received two original animated videos by Grizzly, released direct-to-DVD.

 Plot

 Takashi Tōno is a freshman student who is transferred from Tokyo to Morimori Academy, a private college prep boarding high school located deep in the mountains.
 Soon after arriving, he befriends Kyōsuke Yaguchi, who is a member of the soccer club and invites Tōno to join him in the club.
 Tōno's lack of interest in sports forces him to enter the quietest club of all: the photography club.
-However, the photography club is not what it seems, since the members' duties consist of having sex with other students of the school.
+However, the photography club is not what it seems, since the members' duties consist of having sex with other students and teachers of the school.